htetmyatthar/6006/part5/C/Jhonson/README.md

 # Introduction

-This is a section for finding weighted shortest paths(SSSP) in a general graph that doesn't contains negative weights using Dijkstra's algorithm.
+This is a section for finding all pairs hortest paths(APSP) in a general graph.

 ![Dijkstra test graph photo](Dijkstra_test_graph.png)